trrt-good/WELP-PLAPT/README.md

 This is the official code repository for PLAPT, a state-of-the-art 1D sequence-only protein-ligand binding affinity predictor, first introduced [here](https://community.wolfram.com/groups/-/m/t/3094670)

 ### Abstract
-This study, introduces the Protein Ligand Binding Affinity Prediction Using Pretrained Transformer Models (PLAPT) model, an innovative machine learning approach to predict protein-ligand binding affinities with high accuracy and generalizability, leveraging the wide knowledge of pretrained transformer models.
+This study, introduces the Protein Ligand Binding Affinity Prediction Using Pretrained Transformers (PLAPT) model, an innovative machine learning approach to predict protein-ligand binding affinities with high accuracy and generalizability, leveraging the wide knowledge of pretrained transformer models.
 By using ProtBERT and ChemBERTa for encoding protein and ligand sequences, respectively, we trained a two-branch dense neural network that effectively fuses these encodings to estimate binding affinity values.
-The PLAPT model not only achieves a high Pearson correlation coefficient of ~0.8, but also exhibits no overfitting, a remarkable feat in the context of computational affinity prediction.
+The PLAPT model not only achieves a high Pearson correlation coefficient of ~0.8, but also exhibits negligible overfitting, a remarkable feat in the context of computational affinity prediction.
 The robustness of PLAPT, attributed to its generalized transfer learning approach from pre-trained encoders, demonstrates the substantial potential of leveraging extant biochemical knowledge to enhance predictive models in drug discovery.

 ![PLAPT Architecture](https://github.com/trrt-good/WELP-PLAPT/blob/main/Diagrams/PLAPT.png)

 ---
+# Usage
+---

-# Plapt CLI
+## Plapt CLI

 Plapt CLI is a command-line interface for the Plapt Python package, designed for predicting affinities using sequences and SMILES strings.
 This tool is user-friendly and offers flexibility in output formats and file handling.

-## Prerequisites
+### Prerequisites

 Before using Plapt CLI, you need to have the following installed:
 - Python (Download and install from [python.org](https://www.python.org/))
 - Git (Download and install from [git-scm.com](https://git-scm.com/)) - Alternatively, you can download the repository as a ZIP file.

-## Installation
+### Installation

 To install Plapt CLI, you can clone the repository from GitHub: